This page describes the ways you can configure Cloud Shell to customize your experience.

 Enable Tmux Integration option.

 Cloud Shell collects anonymized usage statistics on commands that are run inside the Cloud Shell terminal.
 Statistics are collected only on commands that come pre-installed in the Cloud Shell.
-Additionally, these metrics cannot be tied back to your account.
+These metrics can't be tied back to your account.

 Metrics aren't collected on any personally identifiable information, such as arguments passed to these commands.

 To change metrics collection preferences at any time, select Terminal Usage Statistics in the Settings menu .
 Any change in your preferences on the Settings menu takes effect on the next session.
-You'll have to close your tab and open another one once you've made your change to enable/disable metrics collection.
+To enable or disable metrics collection, close your tab and open another tab after you've made your change.

 Note: This is separate from gcloud usage statistics, which is enabled by default in Cloud Shell.

-To disable gcloud command-line tool metrics collection, run the following command in your Cloud Shell session:
+To disable gcloud CLI metrics collection, run the following command in your Cloud Shell session:

 gcloud config set disable_usage_reporting true